Handmade Baby Hair Clip

 - craft ribbon as wide as your clip and about 4 times as long as your clip.
 I use Grosgrain Ribbon as it comes in such sweet colours and patterns.

-- Double-sided tape (I only recommend D670 Fillet Tape )
+- Double-sided tape (I only recommend D670 Fillet Tape - see below for why)

-Of all the glues and tapes I've tried, Fillet tape is THE BEST!
+Of all the tapes and glues I've tried, Fillet tape is THE BEST!
 It is a double-sided tape used in picture framing, and can apparently adhere plastics, wood, fabric or metal together.
 It bonds instantly, but cures fully in 24 hours so the bond gets even stronger.
 The acryclic adhesive is archival quality so it won't dry out or go yellow.